 Here's info on our Race Charity.
 You can link it thru the logo on front page.
-Arrowhead 135 Inc. has no idea how we'll come out financially here in our first year running the race but any $$$ positive balance will be forwarded to the Spec Ops Warrior Foundation, and also to lowering your entry fees for next year.
+Arrowhead 135 Inc. has no idea how we'll come out financially but any $$$ positive balance will be forwarded to the Spec Ops Warrior Foundation.
 Several of our fine Naval Academy participants have been involved with this great Charity.

 PURPOSE: For nearly 34 years, the Special Operations Warrior Foundation has provided surviving children of Army, Navy, Air Force and Marine Corps Special Operations Forces (SOF) with the college education their fallen parent would have wanted for them.
 It also provides financial assistance and support to special operations personnel who are severely wounded.

 MISSION: The Special Operations Warrior Foundation (SOWF) was founded in 1980 to serve the military’s special operations forces and their families.
 A tax-exempt 501 (c) (3) nonprofit organization, the SOWF is dedicated to ensuring no-cost college scholarship grants and educational counseling to the children surviving special operations personnel who are killed in a training accident or operational mission.
 Additionally, the SOWF provides funds to the families of severely wounded and hospitalized special operations personnel to meet their immediate financial needs.

 ORGANIZATION: The SOWF is governed by a Board of Directors (up to 25 members), which consults with a Board of Advisors.
 The Board of Directors has four standing committees: Executive, Development, Audit & Finance, and Governance.
 The SOWF office is located four miles from MacDill AFB, the home of the United States Special Operations Command.
 The Foundation has 14 full-time salaried employees.